 This website was developed and is maintained by one of GHP FISH's dedicated Volunteers

-is in constant need of food.
-Please click here to see a list of items we can use and click here to see new and easy ways to help us help our Neighbors!
+is continuously in need of food donations.
+Please click here to see a list of items we can use, and click here to see new and easy ways to help us help our neighbors!

 4425 Burnham Drive, Gig Harbor, WA